vihari/focussed_embs/README.md

 ## Topic sensitive text retriever
 The crucial part of the algorithm is collection of relevant snippets of text from a large generic corpus such as Wikipedia.

-The maven (Java) project can be used to collect target relevant content from Source.
+The maven (Java) project under teh folder `lens` can be used to collect target relevant content from Source.

 Follow the steps below.
 	1. Place your source (multi-topic generic corpora) text in a folder named `lens/vector_wiki` and name it `content.txt`.
 	2. Use the small target relevant text in a folder called `lens/vector_X` with the file name `content.txt` again.
-	3. Once you have built the maven project, run using the command: `cd lens/; java -jar target/lens-0.01.one-jar.jar X 0.9 200` where 'X' is the target name assigned in step (2).
+	3. Once you have built the maven project, run using the command: `cd lens/; java -jar target/lens-0.01.one-jar.jar X 0.9 50` where 'X' is the target name assigned in step (2).
 See 'lens/src/main/java/Lens.java' for the meaning of the command line arguments.